Encrypting with AES

 Enciphering with AES-CBC

-You might be surprised at how little code you actually need to write to encrypt data using the crypto/aes package:
+You might be surprised at how little Go code you actually need to write to encrypt data with AES:

 block, err := aes.NewCipher(key)